AP source: Jets have presumptive positive COVID-19 test

 ---

-AP Pro Football Writer Dennis Waszak Jr. and Sports Writer John Wawrow contributed to this report.
+AP Pro Football Writer Dennis Waszak Jr. and Sports Writers David Brandt and John Wawrow contributed to this report.

 ---